 and away from children.
 Keep these substances in their original, child-resistant

 - Read and follow all labels and directions.
-Review medicine and product labels before
+Review instructions on prescription and over-the-counter medicine and on all product labels before using them.

 - Detect invisible threats.
 Have a working carbon monoxide detector in your home.